Henreh1/BoomBoxOverhaul/README.md

 - Infinite battery option
 - Keep-playing-while-pocketed behavior

-### Thunderstore / r2modman
-Install through Thunderstore or your mod manager of choice.

 ## Usage

 - Hold a boombox and press `B` to open the URL UI.